kenfzhang/quick-productivity-links/README.md

 I have a confession to make -- I probably spend too much time on Reddit.
 In an attempt to cut down on my Reddit time, I tried configuring my browser to block Reddit.
 I soon found that this didn't work very well.
 Simply blocking Reddit didn't remove my need for amusement and I found myself disabling the blocker and browsing Reddit anyway.

 I think that something else needs to "replace" the amusement that Reddit provides.
 Fortunately, this something-else can be a productive task.
 In order for me to become engrossed in the productive task instead of Reddit, the productive task needs to "find" me first.
-By this I mean: if I randomly wander into a programming tutorial, I will probably start doing the tutorial and forget that Reddit exists.
+By this I mean: if I randomly wander into a programming tutorial, I will probably start doing the tutorial and forget that Reddit exists (hopefully).
 However, if I randomly wander onto Reddit, I will probably start mindlessly browsing Reddit and forget that anything else exists.

 Therefore, being productive largely hinges on me not going to Reddit.
 To do this, I need to make Reddit more difficult to visit.